apollorio/wp-event-manager/readme.txt

 Fixed : When you embed a YouTube video it will be displayed on the event page.
 Fixed : Vulnerable issue is fixed.
 Fixed : The load more button is now working when two shortcodes are added on the same page.
-Fixed : The organizer can now change the event page image, as well as the preview image.
+Fixed : The dj can now change the event page image, as well as the preview image.
 Fixed : The terms checklist and multi-select options in the Field editor's event type and category are now available.
-Fixed : Default content tab organizer list are available.
+Fixed : Default content tab dj list are available.
 Fixed : Even details page additional section thumbnail image issue is fixed.
 Fixed : Translation issue is fixed.